Wedding Photography FAQ

 In 2 weeks you'll receive your USB drive of retouched photographs and an online gallery.
 We will have your custom album designed in just another few weeks after that.

 I know how excited you are, so I am dedicated to delivering you photographs and album as soon as possible...
 MUCH faster than the industry average.
-(Which is a shameful 4 to 6 weeks!)
+(Which is a long 4 to 6 weeks!)

 Plus, if you have me for at least 4-hours at the reception, I give you a day-of wedding photos sneak peak AT YOUR RECEPTION on a large computer monitor!
 How cool is that!